 Due to staff rotation though Christchurch, the job assignments in DEEPWAVE will also rotate.
 For simplicity, we have chosen to use a weekly rotation.
 The Science Steering Committee is responsible for declaring IOPs and deploying observing systems, with the limits of expendable resources supported by the funding agencies.
 Its weekly schedule is given in Table 3.1.

+Staffing Table 3.1: Steering Committee Schedule (subject to change)